ShZil/network-utilities/Scanner/README.md

 but doesn't provide information worthy of being uploaded to github, so I added it to `.gitignore`.
 You can generate it from the code that is present, anywhere.

+[23:07] TODO in Cyber class tomorrow:
+- More testing on another network
+- Try starting to add the `matplotlib` diagram instead of tkinter's.
+(Cleanse the project from tkinter)
+- Investigate why Device Profile crashes everything.